Iamayushgupta/spring-jokes/README.md

-# spring-jokes
+# Spring-Jokes
-Getting Random jokes on web
+A backend Jokes Web-App to get random jokes from a given data-set